Random-typ/Hotkeyfy/README.md

 ## Installing

-Just download the newest installer from the [releases section](https://github.com/Random-typ/Hotkeyfy/releases).
-Then follow the instructions of the installer.
+Just download the latest installer from the [releases section](https://github.com/Random-typ/Hotkeyfy/releases).
+Then follow the instructions in the installer.

 ## Building yourself
 Download the repository from the master branch and open the solution with Visual Studio.